tc39/proposal-shadowrealm/explainer.md

 ### <a name='Codebasesegmentation'></a>Codebase segmentation

-- A big codebase tend to evolve slowly.
-- Old code vs new code is a constant struggle.
+A big codebase tend to evolve slowly and soon becomes legacy code.
+Old code vs new code is a constant struggle for developers.

-- Modifying code to resolve a conflict (e.g.: global variables) is non-trivial.
+Modifying code to resolve a conflict (e.g.: global variables) is non-trivial, specially in big codebases.

-- With a lightweight mechanism to preserve the integrity of the intrinsics you could isolate libraries, or logical pieces of the codebase.
+The Realms API can provide a lightweight mechanism to preserve the integrity of the intrinsics you could isolate libraries, or logical pieces of the codebase.

 ### <a name='Templatelibraries'></a>Template libraries